1x1.trans Day 4: Spa day and fabulousness

-One of the best spas in the area is a 40 min drive away in Italy — the lovely baths of Pre-St-Didier are close to Courmayeur, and are a wonderful place to spend a day.
+One of the best in the area is a 40 min drive away in Italy – the lovely baths of Pre-St-Didier are close to Courmayeur, and are a wonderful place to spend a day.
+Visit Courmayeur afterwards to enjoy its lovely stone streets and shops.

 A drive of less than an hour through beautiful scenery takes you to the beautiful Swiss spa complex of Lavey-les-Bains.
 Kids also love the thermal baths here.